 own, in my own home.
 Because I now was the bread-winner, the care-giver,

 responsible in a way I had not been for the cats in my life up to now, they

 were the first cats that felt like my own "children."
 I don't

 know that I could say I loved them "more" because

 they were my "kids", but the bond was definitely more weighty.

 This may have had to do with the tragic way they came to me.
 They'd been born on Joanne's porch across the street to a feral mother, Monica, who would not allow the kittens to be taken inside.
-So Joanne had made a shelter for them on her porch.
-Of course, having just signed a lease on my own apartment, which in our cat karmic family, spells "VACANCY," I spoke for two kittens as soon as I heard they were born.
-I planned to collect them at the proper age of 6-8 weeks.
+So Joanne had had to make a shelter for them on her porch.
+Of course, having just signed a lease on my own apartment, which in our cat-karmic family, spells "VACANCY," I spoke for two kittens as soon as I heard they were born.
+I planned to collect them at the proper age of 8 weeks.
 However, when they were just 3 weeks old, Monica walked out into the street, was killed by a car, and they were orphaned.
 I received a frantic phone call early one morning to come and get my kittens immediately.
-They were motherless and needed me NOW.
-Having to take them early, and under these circumstances perhaps created even more of a motherly bond than if they had come home in the shiny, happy, idyllic way we planned.
+They were motherless and needed me now.
+Having to take them early, and under these circumstances created even more of a motherly bond than if they had come home in the shiny, happy, idyllic way we planned.
 They were so traumatized by the sudden loss, and abrupt change of environment, the instinct to protect and comfort them was instant and intense.
 My love for Harry and Lance was definitely that of a mother for her kids.

 Moby and Stevie were my husband's cats... sort of.
 They were born in our home to a feral mother cat, Maryann,